allthatjava/boot-example-k8s-mysql/README.md

 7. Add `kubectl apply` application deployment

 # NOTE
-To give access permission for kubernetese process to pull the image from Container Registries
+To give access permission for kubernetese process to pull the image from Container Registries, You should select the Container Registry that you are going to use in 'Integrations' section while create Kubernetes Services
 ![img/screenshot-05.png](img/screenshot-05.png)
-If you missed it while create Azure Kubernetes Service, use the following Azure CLI command to give access `az aks update -n AKSCluster -g AKSGroup --attach-acr myAKSContainerRegistries`
+If you missed it while create Azure Kubernetes Service, use the following Azure CLI command to give access
+`az aks update -n AKSCluster -g AKSGroup --attach-acr myAKSContainerRegistries`